 As a former insurance claims specialist, he has a keen understanding of the ins and outs of the claims and litigation side of the insurance industry.
 Chad is passionate about pursuing justice for his clients injured through the negligence of others.
-As a personal injury attorney in Tulsa, Chad focuses his practice in personal injury, wrongful death, medical negligence, business contract litigation, and insurance bad faith.
+Chad focuses his practice on personal injury resulting in serious life-altering injury, wrongful death, medical negligence, and insurance bad faith.

 Chad is active in the community through various professional and university-affiliated organizations.
-Chad is currently an officer on the Board of Directors for the Oklahoma Association for Justice.
-He also currently serves as a board member of Tulsa Lawyers for Children, a non-profit organization providing legal services to deprived children through the Tulsa County Juvenile Court System.
+Chad is currently an officer on the Board of Directors for the Oklahoma Association for Justice, and is the chairperson of its PAC, Citizens for Justice.
+He has also served as a board member and the president of the board of Tulsa Lawyers for Children, a non-profit organization providing legal services to deprived children through the Tulsa County Juvenile Court System.

-He is on the Board of the Tulsa County Bar Foundation, and currently serves as the Chairperson of the Capital Campaign to revitalize the Tulsa County Bar Center.
+He is on the Board of the Tulsa County Bar Foundation and has served as the Chairperson of the Capital Campaign to revitalize the Tulsa County Bar Center.
 Chad has held leadership positions within the Tulsa County Bar Association and Tulsa County Bar Foundation for many years, including Chair of the Law Week, Community Outreach and Bench & Bar Committees, and Chair of the TCBA’s Pro Bono Celebration.

-Chad also currently serves as the President of the Board of Governors for the Summit Club.
+Chad is also a past President of the Board of Governors for the Summit Club.
 Additionally, Chad served on the University of Tulsa Golden Hurricane Club Board of Directors for many years in various leadership positions.

-In 2016, the firm started a backpack drive to benefit school children in underprivileged areas of the Tulsa Public School system and were able to donate over 300 backpacks to the students at Jackson Elementary.
+In 2016, the firm started a backpack drive to benefit school children in underprivileged areas of the Tulsa Public School system and was able to donate over 300 backpacks to the students at Jackson Elementary.
+The program has grown to supply nearly 2000 backpacks with supplies each school year.

 - University of Tulsa College of Law, J.D., 2001